 The Sergeant-at-Arms is responsible for the security of the Assembly.
 The Sergeant–at–Arms is the chief security officer charged with the overall security of the Legislative Building including the Members, all visitors and employees in the building, and the grounds immediately surrounding the building.
 This branch conducts investigations, provides security advice, and enforces security policy and procedures.

-The Journals unit is responsible for producing several time-sensitive official documents, such as the Votes and Proceedings, and the Order Paper.
-They also create the Journals of the Legislative Assembly of Saskatchewan, which is the permanent official record of the Assembly’s proceedings.
+The team produces several time-sensitive Assembly documents, such as the Votes and Proceedings and the Order Paper.
+The branch is also responsible for creating the Journals of the Legislative Assembly of Saskatchewan, which is the permanent official record of the Assembly’s proceedings.

 Member and Corporate Services

-The Financial Services branch is responsible for providing financial and administrative services to the Legislative Assembly, its Members and the branches of the Legislative Assembly Service.
-This includes budgeting, forecasting, appropriation control, and internal control systems.
-The branch records and monitors asset purchases for the LAS and for Members.
-Financial Services also assists many of the Officers with their accounts payable, budgeting, forecasting and purchasing requirements and financial statements.
+The Financial Services branch is responsible for providing financial and administrative services to the Legislative Assembly, its Members and the branches of the LAS.
+This includes budgeting, forecasting and appropriation control functions for revenue and expenditures and maintaining adequate internal control systems.
+This area also regulates the purchasing function of the LAS and records and monitors fixed asset purchases for the LAS and for Members.
+In addition, this branch assists the Offices of the Ombudsman and Public Interest Disclosure Commissioner, Advocate for Children and Youth, Information and Privacy Commissioner, and the Conflict of Interest Commissioner and Lobbyist Registrar with their accounts payable, budgeting, forecasting, purchasing requirements and financial statements.

-The Member Services branch administers Members’ payments for travel, telephone, and constituency expenses, and coordinates all payroll services for the Legislative Assembly Service, Members of the Legislative Assembly, caucus offices, constituency offices, and legislative Officers.
+The Member Services branch is responsible for coordination of all service elements to the Members of the Legislative Assembly.
+This includes administration of Members’ expense provision payments for travel, telephone, and related constituency services and constituency assistants’ expenses, Member relations, and coordination of all payroll services for the Members of the Legislative Assembly, LAS, caucus offices, constituency offices and legislative officers.

-Human Resources is responsible for policy development, organizational development, workforce planning, employee learning and development, performance management, employee relations, and administration of employee benefits.
-Upon request, the Human Resources branch also provides support on human resource issues to Members of the Legislative Assembly, caucuses, and the Officers of the Legislative Assembly.
+The Human Resource Services branch is responsible for administering all components of human resource service delivery (e.g. policy development, organizational development, workforce planning, learning and development, performance management, employee relations and administration of employee benefits).
+Upon request, the Human Resources branch will provide support in relation to Human Resource issues to Members of the Legislative Assembly, Caucus and the offices of the Officers of the Legislative Assembly.